The International Human Rights Framework on the Right of Peaceful Assembly

 Views and Concluding Observations of United Nations Treaty Bodies

-Belgium has not come before the Human Rights Committee in recent years.
-Its 2015 Universal Periodic Review under the UN Human Rights Council did not address the right of peaceful assembly.
+Belgium came before the Human Rights Committee in 2019 but the issue of peaceful assembly was not addressed.
+Its 2015 and 2021 Universal Periodic Review under the UN Human Rights Council also did not address the right of peaceful assembly.

 There has been no case in recent years in the European Court of Human Rights where Belgium has been found to have violated the right of peaceful assembly.

 Views of Civil Society

 CIVICUS reported in March 2021 that three major protests against racial and class injustice were met with excessive force by police, according to the Belgian League of Human Rights (LDH).
 Police have been criticised for breaching the right to demonstrate and for the use of disproportionate force.
 According to the LDH, not only did the police first prohibit one of these protests but (while tolerating the event) also proceeded to intimidate people who may have intended to participate in the demonstration.
 LDH described a “disproportion of police deployment” which included: riot police, around thirty police vehicles, dogs, cavalry, pumpers, drones and a helicopter.
 Police also arbitrarily detained people, including minors and several detainees reported having been subject to physical violence or racist and sexist insults and police failed to respect sanitary measures for those arrested.